 Cause and Risks

 While the cause of cleft lip and palate is uncertain, a child’s genes and some maternal health conditions such as having diabetes, the use of certain medications, smoking, alcohol consumption, or lack of Vitamin B can increase the risk.
-In addition, poverty, nutrition, and environmental factors play a large role in Latin America as children there are roughly two times as likely to be born with clefts than children in the U.S.
+In addition, poverty, nutrition, and environmental factors play a large role.
+In places like Latin America, a child is roughly two times as likely to be born with a cleft condition than children in the U.S.

 Health and Developmental Impacts

 Children born with a cleft lip or palate often face one or more of these health problems: feeding/eating/swallowing disorders, failure to thrive, delayed or disordered speech and language, breathing and hearing difficulties, chronic ear infections and dental problems.

 Speech, Hearing Therapy, Orthodontia

 Children who are undergoing treatment to repair orofacial cleft often need help learning to speak and communicate before and after each surgery; therefore early intervention with a registered Speech and Language Pathologist (SLP) is often essential.
 SLPs will often be involved as early as birth to help mothers with feeding, swallowing and nutrition.

 Psychological and Emotional Impacts